-Have you been wondering, “Should I attend group therapy at a drug rehab near me?”
-Continue reading our article to learn about the wonderful benefits of attending group therapy.
+Have you been wondering, “Should I attend group therapy during outpatient rehab?”
+If so, it’s time to learn more about the many benefits of attending group therapy:

 Support groups have always been a safe haven for people who are going through hard times.
 Even if you’re fortunate enough to have an empathetic support network in your everyday life, sometimes it feels like no one can truly understand your struggles unless they’re going through it as well.